Chart Color Schemes

 Coral Cove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Coral Cove, as per the latest Census evaluation, 98.1% of dwellings were houses, with the remaining 1.9% being other types such as semi-detached homes and apartments.
-This is in contrast to Non-Metro Qld's figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Coral Cove stood at 42.3%, similar to Non-Metro Qld, with mortgaged dwellings at 37.3% and rented ones at 20.4%.
-The median monthly mortgage repayment in the area was $1,655, higher than Non-Metro Qld's average of $1,300.
-The median weekly rent figure for Coral Cove was $373, compared to Non-Metro Qld's $285.
-Nationally, Coral Cove's mortgage repayments were lower at $1,655 versus the Australian average of $1,863, and rents were also lower at $373 compared to the national figure of $375.
+Coral Cove's dwelling structure, as assessed in the latest Census, consisted of 98.1% houses and 1.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Qld's 84.6% houses and 15.4% other dwellings.
+Home ownership in Coral Cove was at 42.3%, similar to Non-Metro Qld, with the remaining dwellings either mortgaged (37.3%) or rented (20.4%).
+The median monthly mortgage repayment in Coral Cove was $1,655, higher than Non-Metro Qld's average of $1,300.
+The median weekly rent figure in Coral Cove was recorded at $373, compared to Non-Metro Qld's $285.
+Nationally, Coral Cove's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing